-- a cumulative grade point average (CGPA) of 2.00 - a minimum grade of C- (1.70) in at least 18 credits from the following list of required freshman-level science and mathematics courses: CHM 101, CHM 102, PHY 101, PHY 101L, PHY 102, PHY 102L, MTH 103, MTH 104.
+- a cumulative grade point average (CGPA) of 2.00 - a minimum grade of C- (1.70) in at least 18 credit hours from the following list of required first-yearlevel science and mathematics courses: CHM 101, CHM 102, PHY 101, PHY 101L, PHY 102, PHY 102L, MTH 103, MTH 104.

 AUS students transferring into the program must meet the formal admission requirements listed above.
 In the event that there are more qualified AUS students transferring into the major than available spaces, students will be admitted based on academic achievement.
-For more details, please check with the head of the department or the college associate dean.
-For information on how to submit a change of major request, please refer to Fields of Study/Change of Major under the

-Academic Policies and Regulations section earlier in the catalog.
+For more details, please check with the head of the department or the college Associate Dean for Undergraduate Affairs.
+For information on how to submit a change of major request, please refer to Fields of Study/Change of Major under the Academic Policies and Regulations section earlier in the catalog.